kurulkarvinay/expense-management-react-redux/README.md

 Run below command and it will install all required packages from package.json:
 **npm install**

-Now you can run npm start nn the project directory:
+Now you can run npm start in the project directory:
 **npm start**

 Runs the app in the development mode.